turnly/.github/profile/README.md

 Partner APIs, webhooks, and support for Beacons that integrate with mobile apps to detect customer arrival or create proximity-based logic.

+#### Real Time Messaging API (Streaming data)

+The RTM API is a WebSocket-based API that allows you to receive read-only access to a selected set of data from Turnly in realtime.

+Once your application establishes a connection to a streaming endpoint, a feed of events is delivered to your app.

 <h3 align="center">
   <b><a href="mailto:efra23peralta@gmail.com">Get Turnly</a></b>
 </h3>